Geecee Ventures Ltd.

 The Board of Directors has following mandatory committees as per the provisions of theCompanies Act 2013 and SEBI Listing Obligations and Disclosure Requirement Regulations2015 (LODR):

-The details of the composition of all the above committees attendance of the meetingsand other information of Committees of the Board has been provided in Corporate Governancereport forming part to this report.
+The details of the composition of all the above committees attendance of the meetingsand other information of Committees of the Board have been provided in CorporateGovernance report forming part of this report.

 The Company has Risk Management Policy consistent with the provisions of the Act andthe SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 to identifythe elements of risk which may threaten the existence of the Company and possiblesolutions to mitigate the risk involved.
 The Audit Committee has oversight in the area offinancial risks and controls.
 The major risks identified by the businesses and functionsare systematically addressed through mitigating actions by the Committee.
-There is noelement of risk identified by the Management that may in the opinion of the Boardthreaten the existence of the Company.
+There is noelement of risk identified by the Management that may in the opinion of the Boardthreaten the existence

-24. CORPORATE SOCIAL RESPONSIBILITY
+32. CORPORATE SOCIAL RESPONSIBILITY:

-In accordance with Section 148 and Rule 3 & 4 of the Companies (Cost Records andAudit) Rules 2014 the Company is required to maintain cost records in respect ofconstruction and electricity supply activity of the Company.
-In this regard the Companymaintains the Cost records in respect of construction and electricity supply activity inaccordance with Section 148 and Rule 3 & 5 of the Companies (Cost Records and Audit) Rules 2014.
-Alsoin accordance with Rule 4 & 6 of the Companies (Cost Records andAudit) Rules 2014 the cost records of the Company is audited by practicing costaccountant M/s.
-Kishore Bhatia & Associates.
-The Cost Audit Report for the year2017-18 was placed before Board of Directors at their meeting held on 8th August 2018.
+In respect of Financial year 2021-2022 your Company was required to maintain costrecords as specifiedby the Central Government under section 148(1) of the Companies Act2013 for the Construction industry and electricity supply and accordingly such accountsand records were made and maintained by the Company.
+The Company maintains the Costrecords in respect of construction and electricity supply activity in accordance withSection 148 and Rule 3 & 5 of the Companies (Cost Records and Audit) Rules 2014.
+Alsoin accordance with Rule 4 & 6 of the Companies (Cost Records and Audit) Rules 2014the cost records of the Company is audited by practicing cost accountant M/s.
+KishoreBhatia & Associates.
+The Cost Audit Report for the year 2021-2022 was placed beforeBoard of Directors at their meeting held on August 08 2022.
 The Cost Audit

 A report of the Statutory Auditors on the Internal Financial Controls with reference tofinancial statements as required under clause (i) of sub-section 3 of Section 143 of theCompanies Act 2013 is provided as "Annexure

-27. COMPLIANCE WITH SECRETARIAL STANDARDS
+35. COMPLIANCE WITH SECRETARIAL STANDARDS: